Morgan11-tech/Leveraging-Machine-Learning-for-Precision-Medicine-in-Ghana/README.md

 ### 🚀 This repo contains
 - Source code for drug disease association prediction
-- Source code for drug disease gene association prediction
+- Source code for drug disease gene association prediction (with genes (UGT1A1, PIK3CA, BRAF, NRAS, KRAS and DYPD) from Ghanaian dataset)
 - Streamlit web interface for both predictions